JakubAndrysek/arduino-esp32/docs/en/contributing.rst

 The ``<target>`` is the target name (e.g., ``esp32``, ``esp32s3``, etc.).
 You can create the diagram using ``docs-embed`` tool installed together with documentation building tools.

 To create the diagram, run the ``docs-embed init-diagram --platforms esp32`` command in the sketch folder.
-You can edit them and before you run the documentation build command, you have to convert the diagram config to the ``ci.yml`` file format by running:
+Before you run the documentation build command, you have to convert the diagram config to the ``ci.yml`` file format by running:

 .. code-block:: bash